MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 ```
 </details>

-Items are simply buildings \ items in the field.
+Items are simply buildings or Control items in the field.
 An item's name is a 4-digit number.
 Notice that it is not unique and might be reused in different tiles!
 Though, it is unique in the current viewed Control Tile.<br/>

 <details style={{"background-color": "#f6f8fa", border: "var(--ifm-alert-border-width) solid var(--ifm-alert-border-color)", "border-left-width": "var(--ifm-alert-border-left-width)", color: "black"}}>
     <summary>JSON Item Response 👇</summary>